Alexander-Poganatz/pypyodbc/README.md

 How to use it without install (the latest version from here)
 --------------------------------------------
-Just copy the latest pypyodbc.py downloaded from this repository on your project folder and import the module.
+Just copy the latest snekodbc.py downloaded from this repository on your project folder and import the module.

 Install
 -------

-If you have pip available (keep in mind that the version on pypi may be old):
+If you have pip:

-    pip install pypyodbc
+    pip install <todo, put in when released>

-Or get the latest pypyodbc.py script from GitHub (Main Development site) <https://github.com/pypyodbc/pypyodbc>
+Or get the latest pypyodbc.py script from GitHub (Main Development site) <https://github.com/Alexander-Poganatz/snekodbc>

     python setup.py install